krebernisak/btc-payments/README.md

 # btc_payments

-Implement a Python REST web service that provides the functionality to create BTC transactions
+This project implements a Python REST web service that provides the functionality to create unsigned BTC transactions using multiple coin selection strategies.

 ## Development